Quick Answer

 Use Izhar Shafawī when Meem Sakinah (مْ) is followed by و (Waw) or م (Meem).
 In these cases, the Meem is pronounced clearly without forced concealment or merging.
 The nasal quality is natural without forced timing, and the following letter is pronounced distinctly.

-Ready to Master Meem Sakinah Rules with Expert Guidance?
+Ready to improve Meem Sakinah rules?

 Start Learning Tajweed Today